stevekinney/your-first-lines-of-js/README.md

 ## Conditionally Executing Code

 One thing you might notice is that our brave little block disappears into oblivion once it passes the bottom of the canvas.
-This makes sense if you thin about it.
+This makes sense if you think about it.
 We're mindlessly incrementing `y`.
 We don't really care if it has passed the bottom of the canvas and `rect()` dutifully draws the little block even if it's 10 inches below our feet at this point.

 What we want to do is take a good hard look at the value of `y` and then only increment it if it's still within the bounds of our canvas.
 Right now, it's 10 pixels tall.
 So, we want to look at the height of the canvas and the `y` coordinate plus the height of the block—good thing we stored it in the the variable `h`, eh?—and then only increment the value of `y` if it's going to be fully drawn inside of our canvas.